1. Parks was not the first African American woman to be arrested for refusing to yield her seat on a Montgomery bus.

 Weeks after her arrest, Parks lost her department store job, although she was told by the personnel officer that it was not because of the boycott.
 Her husband quit his job after being told that there could be no discussion of the boycott or his wife in the workplace.
 Throughout the boycott and beyond, Parks received threatening phone calls and death threats.
 In 1957 she, along with her husband and mother, moved to Detroit, where she eventually worked as an administrative aide for Congressman John Conyers, Jr., and lived the rest of her life.

-9. Parks was the first woman to lie in state at the U.S. Capitol.
+9. Parks was the first woman to lie in honor at the U.S. Capitol.

-After Parks died at age 92 on October 24, 2005, she received a final tribute usually reserved for statesman and military leaders when her body was brought to the rotunda of the U.S. Capitol.
+After Parks died at age 92 on October 24, 2005, she received a final tribute when her body was brought to the rotunda of the U.S. Capitol.
 More than 30,000 people filed past her coffin to pay their respects.

 10. Bus seats were left empty to honor Parks on the 50th anniversary of her arrest.